maithgopalan/c2-dataviz-2025/content/schedule/index.markdown

  {{< schedule >}}

 {{< week-even "01-15" >}}
-  {{< description "Intro to visualizations and Quick refresher for R Markdown/R Studio" "We will start with a quick R Markdown refresher.
-We will then look at different types of visualizations with a specific focus on continuous variables.
+  {{< description "Intro to visualizations and Quick refresher for R Markdown/R Studio" "We will look at different types of visualizations with a specific focus on continuous variables.
 We will explore how different choices with these visualizations can change your inferences.
-If time permits, we will then move to string data more specifically and methods for quickly visualizing a corpus.
+We will re-visit string data more specifically and then end with a quick R Markdown refresher.
 We will then practice these topics with our second lab." >}}
   {{< wrap >}}
-{{< slides "" >}}
+{{< slides "w2" >}}
 {{< /wrap >}}
   {{< wrap >}}
+{{< assigned "lab-2" "Lab2" >}}
 {{< assigned "lab-ps1" "LabPS1" >}}
 {{< /wrap >}}
   {{< wrap >}}
+{{< due "lab-2" "Lab 2" >}}
 {{< /wrap >}}
   {{< wrap >}}
 {{< readings "socviz" "gettingstarted.html" "2" >}}